Severe Anaemia and HBOT | Canada Hyperbarics Skip to main content

 No. HBOT is a bridge therapy, not a replacement for transfusion.
 It dissolves enough oxygen into plasma to meet basic metabolic demand for the duration of each chamber session, sustaining tissue viability until red-cell mass can recover through medical erythropoietic stimulation, hemostatic control, or autologous recovery.
 Transfusion remains the standard of care for patients who can accept blood products.

 Yes.
-Severe anemia, in the hyperbaric sense of life-threatening blood loss where transfusion is not possible, is recognised by Health Canada and covered by every provincial health-insurance plan at hospital-based hyperbaric programmes.
+Severe anaemia, in the hyperbaric sense of life-threatening blood loss where transfusion is not possible, is recognised by Health Canada and covered by every provincial health-insurance plan at hospital-based hyperbaric programmes.
 OHIP, MSP, AHCIP, RAMQ, MSI, MCP, and Saskatchewan Health all cover treatment at their respective hospital chambers.
 No prior authorisation is required in an acute presentation.

-It varies enormously based on the rate of hemoglobin recovery and the patient's clinical trajectory.
+It varies enormously based on the rate of haemoglobin recovery and the patient's clinical trajectory.
 Some patients need only one or two sessions to bridge through a critical period; others need daily sessions for two to four weeks.
 The decision is made day-by-day by the hyperbaric medicine team in consultation with hematology and critical care.

 HBOT is one of several modalities used as part of a bloodless management plan for Jehovah's Witness patients.
-Other components typically include pre-operative optimisation of red-cell mass with recombinant erythropoietin and IV iron, intra-operative blood salvage circuits (when acceptable to the patient under their faith's direction), meticulous surgical hemostasis, and post-operative HBOT if hemoglobin falls into the critical range.
+Other components typically include pre-operative optimisation of red-cell mass with recombinant erythropoietin and IV iron, intra-operative blood salvage circuits (when acceptable to the patient under their faith's direction), meticulous surgical hemostasis, and post-operative HBOT if haemoglobin falls into the critical range.
 The Jehovah's Witness Hospital Liaison Committee can help connect you to surgeons and hyperbaric programmes experienced in bloodless surgery.

 In most Canadian centres, the first HBOT session can be delivered within hours of the decision to use it.
 The receiving emergency department or surgical team contacts the hospital hyperbaric programme directly, and the chamber is typically prepared in parallel with other resuscitation efforts.
 In Ontario, urgent inter-facility transfer can be arranged through CritiCall Ontario at 1-800-668-4357.